 Hiring The Right Person For The Wrong Role

 Even the most dedicated employee can’t overcome the inherent issues of being in the wrong job.
-Undoubtedly, there are times when you hire the wrong person for a given role and there isn’t anything you can do about it.
+There are times when you hire the wrong person for a given role and there isn’t anything you can do about it.

 Searching For Perfection